 Every box focuses on a particular season, major event (think cherry blossom season) or theme, and is brimming with all kinds of unique treats from savory to sweet.

 The company markets itself as offering packages of happiness delivered right to you each month.
-And we’re not just talking Japanese candy and chips here (although there’s plenty of those).
+And we’re not just talking Japanese candy and chips here (although there are plenty of those).

-I’ll walk you through my first impressions on the packaging, upon opening the box and trying the snacks.
+I’ll walk you through my first impressions on the packaging, upon opening the boxes and trying the snacks.

-I’ll also provide some insights that may be helpful as you’re deciding if TokyoTreat is the right box for you.
+I’ll also provide some insights that may be helpful as you decide if TokyoTreat is the right the of snack box for you.

 If you decide to order a subscription, you absolutely won’t miss this bright orange box.
 I was certainly excited to see it sitting on my doorstep.

-Packages travel quite a long way as they are shipped straight from Japan.
-Besides a few scuffs on the top, this box (which serves as both the outer shipping box and the box that holds the snacks) shows no other signs of damage.
+The TokyoTreat boxes are shipped straight from Japan.
+Besides a few scuffs on the top, the box (which serves as both the outer shipping box and the box that holds the snacks) shows no other signs of damage.
+Very durable.

 One of the first things I noticed was the brand-name snacks.
 In my box, I received several recognizable treats including Kit Kats, Fanta, Frito-Lay and Pocky.